mui/material-ui/docs/pages/blog/2019-developer-survey-results.md

 Multiple options were allowed.

-- Web app (e.g. create react app): 92%
+- Web app (for example create react app): 92%
 - Progressive web app (with service worker): 25%
 - Server-side rendering 14%
-- Static web site, hosted on a CDN (e.g. Gatsby): 13%
+- Static web site, hosted on a CDN (for example Gatsby): 13%
-- Desktop app (e.g. Electron): 12%
+- Desktop app (for example Electron): 12%
-- Native mobile app (e.g. Cordova): 6%
+- Native mobile app (for example Cordova): 6%

 ### 16. Who are you building it for?